jbmlaird/goscraper/README.md

 * Cancellation of requests
 * Allow the passing in of a URL on execution
-* Sitemap generation (JSON document?)
+* Have a nicer output of the crawler
-* Check the output of the crawl.
-Ensure that only base URL links are in there.
-Integration test.
+* Explore the use of channels (I started this in another branch)